Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Related Work

 \section{Related Work}

 The research on relative pose estimation remains active in geometric vision, with a lot of classical solvers existing in this area.
-First, these solvers can be divided into the relative pose estimation for single cameras~\cite{hartley2003multiple,nister2004efficient,stewenius2006recent,li2006five,kneip2012finding,Kukelova12polynomial,fathian2018quest}, multi-camera systems or generalized cameras~\cite{stewenius2005solutions,li2008linear,kim2009motion,kneip2014efficient,zhao2020certifiably}.
+First, these solvers can be divided into the relative pose estimation for single cameras~\cite{hartley2003multiple,nister2004efficient,stewenius2006recent,li2006five,kneip2012finding,Kukelova12polynomial,fathian2018quest} and generalized cameras~\cite{stewenius2005solutions,li2008linear,kim2009motion,kneip2014efficient,zhao2020certifiably}.
 These cameras can be calibrated or partially uncalibrated with unknown focal length or radial distortion.

 Second, the relative pose estimation solvers can be categorized as minimal solvers~\cite{nister2004efficient,stewenius2005solutions}, non-minimal solvers~\cite{kim2009motion,kneip2013direct,kneip2014efficient,zhao2020certifiably,zhao2022efficient} and linear solvers~\cite{hartley1997defence,li2008linear}.
 The minimal solvers aim to estimate relative pose using the minimum number of geometric primitives.
 The non-minimal solvers leverage all the feature correspondences to compute the relative pose.
-The linear solvers require more feature correspondences than the minimal solvers, and their primary purpose is to provide a straightforward and efficient solution.
+The linear solvers demand a higher number of feature correspondences compared to minimal solvers and provide a straightforward and efficient solution.
 To achieve computational efficiency, the linear solvers often ignore implicit constraints on unknown parameters.
-Conversely, the minimal and non-minimal solvers usually exploit implicit constraints while solving for unknowns.
+Conversely, the minimal and non-minimal solvers usually exploit implicit constraints while solving for unknown parameters.
 When dealing with feature correspondences that may contain outliers, minimal solvers play a crucial role in ensuring robust estimation.
 For instance, RANSAC and its variants depend heavily on efficient minimal solvers.